-Under the Proposed Action, development of a new CBOC on the project site would produce visual changes through the introduction of a new building, surface parking, and landscaping on previously vacant land.
-The conceptual design of the Proposed Action includes a clinical building of approximately 40,000 gross SF with a height of approximately 31 feet that would be visually similar and consistent with the surrounding uses.
+The Proposed Action would produce visual changes through the introduction of a new building, surface parking, and landscaping on previously vacant land.
+The conceptual design of the Proposed

-The Proposed Action's conceptual landscaping plan calls for planting a mix of trees, shrubs, and groundcover along the perimeter of the site, in the parking areas, and around the perimeter of the building (
+Action includes a clinical building of approximately 40,000 gross SF with a height of approximately 31 feet that would be visually similar and consistent with the surrounding uses.

-Figure 3).
+The Proposed Action's conceptual landscaping plan calls for planting a mix of trees, shrubs, and groundcover along the perimeter of the site, in the parking areas, and around the perimeter of the building (Figure 3).
 Project landscaping will make the site more visually attractive, reduce solar heat gain, and serve as a vegetative barrier to improve air quality and minimize noise.